Foley Carrier Services

 Don't wait for the FMCSA.
 Quarterly internal audits catch gaps before they become citations.

-Pull a random sample of driver files — five to ten is enough to identify systemic problems — and run through the document checklist for each one.
+Pull a random sample of driver files.
+Reviewing a small sample (five to ten files) is usually enough to identify patterns.
+Then run through the document checklist for each one.
 Flag any of these:

 • Document missing entirely